-In 2022, Credit risk RWA increased under the Standardized and Advanced Approach.
-Under the Standardized and Advanced Approach, the increase was primarily driven by lending growth, partially offset by a decrease in Derivatives and Investment securities.
+In 2023, Credit risk RWA increased under the Standardized and Advanced Approaches.
+Under the Standardized Approach, the increase was primarily driven by growth in Corporate lending, securities financing transactions, and derivatives.
+These increases were partially offset by a decrease in investment securities.
+Under the Advanced Approach, the increase was primarily driven by growth in Corporate lending, derivatives, and securities financing transactions.
+These increases were partially offset by a decrease in Other credit risk.

-Market risk RWA increased in 2022 under both the Standardized and Advanced Approaches primarily driven by higher Specific Risk due to growth in traded products.
+Market risk RWA decreased in 2023 under both the Standardized and Advanced Approaches primarily driven by a reduction in Corporate loans purchased in the secondary market.